PavanRangani/docs/docs/prd/tasks/tasks.md

 ##### Delete trigger

-- Delete already created instances of this task
+- Delete only already created instances of this task
-- Delete only upcoming future instances
+- Delete only upcoming future instances of this task
 - Delete all  - Already created instances and Upcoming future instances